-How the SRS Indicator Works
+How the SRS Indicator Light Works

-The SRS indicator alerts you to a potential problem with your front airbags, see side airbags, or front seat belt tensioners (see page 53).
+The SRS indicator alerts you to a potential problem with your front airbags, side airbags, or front seat belt tensioners.
+See

 When you turn the ignition to ON (II), this indicator will light briefly then go out.
 This tells you that the system is working properly.